 The Bill proposes a new system, known as Liberty Protection Safeguards (LPS), which will replace DoLS.
 The passage of the Bill through Parliament has been predictably protracted; it is expected to become law by spring 2020.
 It’s pleasing that some concerns raised by practitioners and interested parties have been addressed, with corresponding amendments made either in the House of Lords or in the House of Commons.
-These include:

 There had been concern that whilst the Law Commission report proposed that 16 to 17-year-olds should be included within the LPS, this did not make its way into the Bill.
 Following lobbying and review by the House of Lords, practitioners who advise 16 to 17-year-olds are pleased that this age group has now been included in the Bill and will therefore fall within the LPS, which is intended to create a more flexible and person-centred scheme than the current system.